-The Company periodically reviews the carrying value of each hotel property in accordance with Statement of Financial Accounting Standards ("SFAS") No. 121 to determine if circumstances exist indicating impairment in the carrying value of the investment in the hotel property or that depreciation periods should be modified.
-If facts or circumstances support the possibility of impairment, the Company will prepare a projection of the undiscounted future cash flows of the specific hotel property and determine if the investment in the hotel property is recoverable based on the undiscounted future cash flows.
-If impairment is indicated, an adjustment will be made to the carrying value of the hotel property based on the discounted cash flows.
+The Company periodically reviews the carrying value of each hotel property in accordance with Statement of Financial Accounting circumstances support the possibility of impairment, the Company will prepare a projection of the undiscounted future cash flows of the specific hotel property and determine if the investment in the hotel property is recoverable based on the undiscounted future cash flows.
+If impairment is indicated, an adjustment will be made to the carrying value of the hotel property based on anticipated discounted cash flows.
 The Company does not believe that there are any current facts or circumstances indicating impairment of any of its real estate investments.
 Real estate investments consist of the following: